Top 75 Best Manly Hobbies For Men

 It’s not the facility of movement that women often gage to determine if you’re worth taking home.
 Rather, it’s about confidence to get out on the dance floor and move with her.
 If you lack confidence in your ability, sign up for some dance lessons.
 It won’t kill you, and you’ll probably have a lot of fun.

-The pugilistic arts teach you how your body can move through space, as well as how to gage the transference of energy via momentum.
+Here’s one for manly men.
+This martial art teaches you how your body can move through space, as well as how to gage the transference of energy via momentum.
+It’s one of the most intense yet rewarding hobbies for men.
 You’ll take a beating from your coaches, but you’ll be grinning when you’re through.

 This is a skill that focuses ultimately upon precision and interrelatedness of complex systems in motion.
 Taking up this hobby will change the way you assess the world, but it will also broaden your understanding of the way that world works.